 To see payment rates in your area:

 Providers may also use the CMS Physician Fee Schedule Look-Up website to look up payment policy indicators, relative value units, and geographic practice cost indexes.
-For detailed instructions, go to How to Use the Searchable Medicare Physician Fee Schedule [PDF,1.1MB] on the CMS website.
+For detailed instructions, go to Medicare Physician Fee Schedule Guide [PDF] on the CMS website.

 Under the MPPR policy, Medicare reduces payment for the second and subsequent therapy, surgical, nuclear medicine, and advanced imaging procedures furnished to the same patient on the same day.
 Currently, no audiology procedures are affected by MPPR.